 155mm Howitzer – The howitzer is a stationary artillery weapon, which provides fire support to the battlefield from a distance.
 The number of howitzers in this unit varies between one and four platforms.

-Helicopter – The attack helicopter provides aerial fire support to ground targets on the battlefield as well as supplemental detection capabilities.
+Helicopter – The attack helicopter (helos) provides aerial fire support to ground targets on the battlefield as well as supplemental detection capabilities.
 The number of helos in this unit varies between one and four platforms.

-Tank – The tank is the primary, armored combat vehicle on the battlefield.
+Tank – The tank is the primary armored combat vehicle on the battlefield.
 It provides the unit with operational mobility, as well as tactical offensive and defensive capabilities.
 The number of tanks in the unit is varied between two and six platforms.

 imported into JMP for further analysis.